 EconLit with Full Text contains indexing and abstracts, some full text for 400+ journals and 500+ collected works per year.
 The database provides indexing and full text for articles in all fields of economics, including capital markets, country studies, econometrics, economic forecasting, environmental economics, government regulations, labor economics, monetary theory, urban economics, and much more.
 Updated monthly.

-4) Begin typing “Washington University in St. Louis” in the “Find your institution” box.
-Click on the “WU” box when it comes up.
+4) Click on the "WU" box when it pops up.

 Searchable database of publications of The Economist from 1843 to 2020.